LiamBateman/cordova-plugin-camera/README.md

+**Patch To Fix Crash
+**

+As per (http://stackoverflow.com/questions/26844432/how-to-find-out-what-causes-a-didhidezoomslider-error-on-ios-8) - this resolves the crash when the Zoom bar fades out.

 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file